inspircd/docs/docs/4/overview.md

 InspIRCd now has stricter requirements regarding TLS.
 At least one TLS module must now be enabled at build time and servers which link over the public internet must now be linked via TLS.

 Using multiple hash algorithms for client fingerprints is now supported.
 This allows migrating away from old, insecure algorithms like md5.
 You can also use a Subject Public Key Info (SPKI) fingerprint instead of a client certificate fingerprint.

+### Other

+Modules can now synchronise channel membership metadata between servers.

+Support for incremental backoff has been added to the filter, permchannels, and xline_db modules.

+The setter and set time of list modes will now be preserved across network bursts and in the permanent channel database.

+Various anti-flood modes have been extended to support more methods of punishment.